rubyforgood/human-essentials/docs/user_guide/bank/pm_partner_profiles.md

 ### Area Served (County/Client Share %)
 This asks what county/county equivalents the agency serves and what proportion of their client share is in which area.

 At this time, this only covers U.S. counties and equivalents.
-We believe the list covers *all* of the U.S, including some areas that are not tecnically counties.
+We believe the list covers *all* of the U.S, including some areas that are not technically counties.
 Let us know if you need more!

 The sum of the client share has to be either 0 or 100, and the numbers have to be positive whole numbers.